Local government

 Local economic development

 In accordance with the Constitution and the Organised Local Government Act, 1997 (Act 52 of 1997), up to 10 part-time representatives may be designated to represent municipalities and participate in proceedings of the National Council of Provinces.
+The Department of Cooperative Governance aims to build and strengthen the capability and accountability of provinces and municipalities.

 • continued hands-on support through the established system and capacity building programme, focusing on critical areas such as integrated development planning, local economic development (LED), financial management, service delivery and public participation;